casey/just/README.md

 The cache can be bypassed entirely with the `--no-cache` flag.

+#### Friendly Admonitions

+`just` will happily skip cached recipes, but it is your responsibility to make sure that this is safe, and that the contents of the cache key capture enough information about recipe invocations for caching to make sense in the first place.

+In particular, there are many details about the context in which a recipe runs that are not captured by cache keys.

+These include the time, input files, output files, system binaries, operating system version, databases, systems over the network, the DNS, and any of the myriad other things which may change the execution of a computer program.

+Attempting to skip execution based on the type of crude heuristics that `just` employs has a long and sordid history.
+However, it is an undeniably convenient and powerful tool, and it is provided in the hopes that you find it useful.

 #### Clearing the Cache

 The recipe cache is stored in a directory named `.justcache` alongside the